New characterizations of Ricci curvature on RCD metric measure spaces: Main Results

 for some $p\in [1, \infty)$.
 Then the space of test functions ${\rm TestF}\ms$ is dense in $W^{1,2}$. \end{lemma} \begin{proof} As we discussed in the preliminary section, the space

 is dense in $W^{1,2}$.
 We also know that the

-in dense in $L^2$, and $\V^1_\infty$ is invariant under the action $(\H_t)_t$ by \eqref{eq:lemma3-1}.
-Hence by a approximation argument (see e.g. Lemma 4.9 in \cite{AGS-M}), we know $\V^1_\infty$ is dense in $W^{1,2}$.
+in dense in $L^2$, and $\V^1_\infty$ is invariant under the action $(\H_t)_t$ by \eqref{eq:lemma3-1} and Sobolev-to-Lipschitz property.
+Hence by an approximation argument (see e.g. Lemma 4.9 in \cite{AGS-M}), we know $\V^1_\infty$ is dense in $W^{1,2}$.
 Similarly, by a semigroup mollification (see e.g. page 351, \cite{AGS-B}) we can prove that

 is dense in $W^{1,2}$. \end{proof}